@Angelina_out

 Who, what, and why?

-The Jobs to be Done (JTBD) framework views products or services as tools people 'hire' to complete specific tasks.
-It simplifies user needs by emphasizing desired outcomes, using the structure: When (Situation) + I want to (Motivation) + So that (Outcome)
+Next, I pulled everything together using Jobs to be Done, stripping away features to focus on outcomes.
+This framework views products or services as tools people 'hire' to complete specific tasks.
+It simplifies user needs by emphasizing desired outcomes, using the structure: When (Situation) + I want to (Motivation) + So that (Outcome).

 • When I'm too busy to cook